WaigFang/CMT-PROJECT/README.md

 5. Plot population density in "*Outputs/Hare_and_Lynx_Density.png*",
 6. Plot the sensitivity of alpha and beta for the population density in "*Outputs/Sensitivity_Test.png"*",
 7. Plots the local sensitivity to conduct a test in the report in "*Outputs/Local_Sensitivity_Analysis.png*"
+8. Create a table with a summary of our sensitivity analysis in ""Outputs/summary.csv""

 ## Project structure
 - "*Data/*" contains input data,